Kikobeats/is-local-address/README.md

 ## Usage

-The method exported by default supports IPv4 and IPv6 detection:
+The method exported by default supports detection of both IPv4 and IPv6 addresses:

 ```js
 const isLocalAddress = require('is-local-address')